• Skip to primary navigation

 Once you get in the habit of keeping a jar of these pickled onions in the refrigerator, you’ve got a fiesta at your fingertips.

-• Enchilada Burritos.
-Mexican Pickled Onions are a perfect topping for these earthy flavored beef and bean burritos.
+- Enchilada Burritos.
+Mexican Onions are a perfect topping for these earthy flavored beef and bean burritos.

-• Pickled red onions for tacos are a “must”.
-Sprinkle them over Carnitas Tacos.
-I think my favorite taco is pulled pork carnitas.
-Sprinkle a couple of pickled red onions over your tender carnitas for an exciting sweet salty flavor combination.
+- Pickled red onions for tacos are a “must” for this Pulled Pork Taco Recipe.
+Sprinkle a couple of pickled red onions over your tender pork tacos for an exciting sweet salty flavor combination.

 30 Minute Mexican Pickled Onions